zakhardavydov/bifbof/README.md

 ## Why this transplier is a bit better

 Workflow is defined with typescript and is "transpiled" into to a series of calls to bifbof.
-Since bifbof modifes the state of the repo and every bifbof execution is terminated with a git commit, the tool monitors new commits to pass the control back to our program.
+Since bifbof modifes the state of the repo and every bifbof execution is terminated with state update (optionally git update), the tool monitors state updates to pass the control back to our program.

 > [chokidar](https://github.com/paulmillr/chokidar) library is used to watch over git files